ECMWFCode4Earth/open-data-explorer/README.md

 source venv/bin/activate

 python3 -m pip install --upgrade pip

+# Install all of the packages (including jupyterlab, jupyterlab_myst, and jupyter-book)
+python3 -m pip install -r requirements.txt
 ```
 At the end of using your virtual environment, you deactivate it with
 ```